grizzuti/MetaDataArrays/README.md

 # MetaDataArrays

 Formalize array+metadata structure with an abstract type.
-It automatically provides the related linear algebra.
+It automatically provides the related linear algebra, e.g. +/-/* etc.